 - The full fair market value of the security is tax deductible, up to 30% of AGI.

 To qualify, the asset must have been held for more than one year.
-These donations are especially attractive during bull markets, as they allow donors to reduce exposure to overvalued equities while realizing an immediate tax benefit.
+These donations are especially attractive during bull markets, letting you reduce exposure to overvalued equities while locking in an immediate tax benefit.
+Forbes breaks down the mechanics of charitable giving deductions in useful detail if you want to go deeper.

 3. Real Estate and Private Business Interests

-High-net-worth individuals often maximize deductions by contributing real property or privately held business interests, such as LLC units or S-corp shares.
-These non-cash assets typically require:
+High-net-worth individuals often maximize deductions by contributing real property or privately held business interests such as LLC units or S-corp shares.
+These non-cash assets typically require a qualified independent appraisal, a completed IRS Form 8283, and the receiving charity’s acceptance and signature.

 - A qualified appraisal